Former Capitol security officials blame intelligence lapses for deadly Jan. 6 riot

 “None of the intelligence we received predicted what actually occurred,” Sund said at the hearing.
 “We properly planned for a mass demonstration with possible violence.
 What we got was a military-style, coordinated assault on my officers and a violent takeover of the Capitol Building.”

-The Senate probe is one of several efforts to determine what went wrong on Jan.
-6, the most serious breach of the Capitol since British troops burned it in 1814.
+The Senate probe is one of several efforts to determine what went wrong on the day the rioters stormed the Capitol, the most serious breach of the building since British troops burned it in 1814.
 Federal prosecutors have filed cases against rioters, the Government Accountability Office is probing security preparations, and top congressional leaders continue to discuss creating an outside commission to investigate the attack, one modeled on the bipartisan 9/11 Commission.

 On Tuesday, there were notable disputes between the witnesses — particularly between Sund and Irving over the timing and the nature of requests that Sund made for National Guard assistance both in the days leading up to the attack and as it played out.